-In terms of waste management and recycling improvement, the focus is mostly on technical conditions of the Waste Collection System.
-Yet, households' participation to the collection system is essential and depends on many social factors inciting citizens to adopt recycling behaviour.
-In this part, through the analysis of academic literature and European surveys, social factors influencing citizen's behaviour towards recycling have been analysed.
+Therefore, in this part, through the analysis of academic literature and European surveys, social factors influencing citizen's behaviour towards recycling have been analysed.
 Social factors are here defined as all influences that affect the behaviour of an individual or a group (Whishaw et al., 2006).
-Then, according to the Theory of Planned Behaviour (TPB, Ajzen 1985) it appears that the biggest driver for behaviour is the intention.
-In that sense, intention will not be considered as a factor in itself but rather we will consider the factors impacting on this intention.
-At first a list of the most relevant factors is compiled.
-Then, these factors are classified depending on how they drive citizen's behaviour.
+Then, according to the Theory of Planned Behaviour (TPB, Ajzen 1985, 1991) it appears that the biggest driver for behaviour is the intention.
+In that sense, intention will not be considered as a factor in itself but rather as a meta-factor and we will consider the factors impacting on this intention.